Newsletter Scavenger Hunt

 - Fill out the form completely.
 Animal descriptions of color, unique markings, and complete mailing address of the breeder.
 Forms missing information will not be accepted.

 - A photo showing the full body of the animal with the ear tag installed that clearly shows the ear tag number is required.
 4-H members are encouraged to get their ear tags early and take the pictures before the weather gets bad.

 - Intent forms can be turned in before the deadline for all species.

-- Note: The Intent to Enter does not automatically enter your market animal in the Cascade County 4-H Show and Sale.
+- The Intent to Enter does not automatically enter your market animal in the Cascade County 4-H Show and Sale.
 You must fill out a separate Cascade County Livestock Show Entry Form.

-The next meeting of the Cascade County 4-H Horse Leaders will be on Tuesday, May 3 at 5:30 pm at the Extension Office and via WebEx.
+The next meeting of the Cascade County 4-H Horse Leaders will be on Tuesday, June 8 at 5:30 pm at the Extension Office and via WebEx.

 Montana State 4-H Horse Events

-4-H State Horse Show T-Shirt Design Contest
+Cascade County 4-H Horse Show

 Breeding Project Record Books due to the Extension Office

 |3||Shooting Sports Leaders|